 "Sonic Rainboom" opens with Fluttershy recapping "the elements of a good cheer" that Rainbow Dash has been teaching her: "loss of control", "screaming and hollering", and "passion".
 It's given out of context with no explanation until afterwards, so it kinda sounds like she and Rainbow Dash are talking about... something else.

-Rainbow herself at one point tells a distraught Fluttershy "But I need you!" while dramatic, emotional music plays.
+Rainbow at one point tells a distraught Fluttershy "But I need you!" while dramatic, emotional music plays.
 Then, after Fluttershy runs off, Rainbow Dash reaches out with her hoof, her disappointment and frustration mimicking a lover being disappointed in their other half.
 Fluttershy's breakdowns themselves seemed to be a combination of self-doubt and being upset for disappointing Rainbow.

 "Dragon Quest" opens (what is it with these two and episode openings?) with Rainbow Dash and Twilight Sparkle trying to get Fluttershy to go see the dragon migration, when Rainbow Dash mentions when she and Fluttershy went to go see the butterfly migration together.
 Casual outing between friends, or really boring date?
 On top of that, Dashie has a picture of them on the migration trip together that she has been carrying around.
 Photo to remember the date, perhaps?